abedhaj25/orbital-collision/README.md

-# electric field
+# orbital collision

-with this code we can visualize the 2d electric field produced charged particles
+this code runs a game using pygame, to simulate particle and orbital movement